 - First, bring a pot of 450 ml water to a boil and then slip in the noodles.

 - Cook the noodles for 3 minutes and turn off the heat.

 - Add the soup base powder and seasoning oil to the pot and give it all a good stir

 - Transfer the noodle soup to a ramen bowl and enjoy!

-As for the taste, the broth is light soy sauce-based, blended with umami ingredients of pork, chicken, bonito, and vegetables, but has a somewhat different umami profile than normal Shoyu Ramen.
+As for the taste, the broth is light soy sauce-based, blended with umami ingredients of pork, chicken, bonito, and vegetables.

-Lastly, for people who want to know the specific ingredients, nutrition facts, and calories of the original Bo Ramen Sokuseki Marutai Ramen, here are the labels.
+Lastly, let’s see the specific ingredients and nutrition facts of the original Bo Ramen Sokuseki Marutai Ramen.